-You can choose the oven, stovetop, or microwave to warm up cold pizza.
-Which you pick will depend on how much pizza you have leftover and how quickly you want to eat.
-There is a solution for every scenario, though some produce better pizza than others.
+To make leftover pizza taste almost as good as it did when the pie was fresh, you'll need to reheat it.
+You can choose the oven, stovetop, or microwave to warm up cold pizza, but it will likely depend on how much pizza you have left over and how quickly you want to eat.
+There is a solution for every scenario, though some methods produce better results than others.

-It can also be terribly inefficient to heat up an entire oven for a single slice of pizza.
+It can also be inefficient to heat an entire oven for a single slice of pizza.
 The efficiency increases with the more slices you have to heat up, however.
-If you want to reheat half a pizza or more, you're pretty much limited to reheating it in the oven.
+If you want to reheat half a pizza or more at one time, the oven is the best option.

-A Skillet on the Stovetop
+Reheat Pizza on the Stovetop

 There is a trick to reheating pizza in a skillet.
 By adding a little water to the pan, then covering it, you're creating a steamer that will ensure the toppings get hot, too.